French Canadians: History

-French settlers from Normandy, Perche, Beauce, Brittany, Maine, Anjou, Touraine, Poitou, Aunis, Angoumois, Saintonge, and Gascony were the first Europeans to permanently colonize what is now Quebec, parts of Ontario, Acadia, and select areas of Western Canada, all in Canada (see French colonization of the Americas).
-Their colonies of New France (also commonly called Canada) stretched across what today are the Maritime provinces, southern Quebec and Ontario, as well as the entire Mississippi River Valley.
+French settlers from Normandy, Perche, Beauce, Brittany, Maine, Anjou, Touraine, Poitou, Aunis, Angoumois, Saintonge, and Gascony were the first Europeans to permanently colonize what is now Quebec, parts of Ontario, Acadia, and select areas of Western Canada.
+Their colonies of New France stretched across what today are the Maritime provinces, southern Quebec and Ontario, as well as the entire Mississippi River Valley.

-The first permanent European settlements in Canada were at Port Royal in 1605 and Quebec City in 1608 as fur trading posts.
-The territories of New France were Canada, Acadia (later renamed Nova Scotia), and Louisiana; the mid-continent Illinois Country was at first governed from Canada and then attached to Louisiana.
-The inhabitants of the French colony of Canada (modern-day Quebec) called themselves the Canadiens, and came mostly from northwestern France.
-The early inhabitants of Acadia, or Acadians (Acadiens), came mostly but not exclusively from the southwestern regions of France.
+In 1603, Samuel de Champlain began exploring the area of modern-day Quebec.
+The first permanent European settlements in Canada were established at Port Royal in 1605 and Quebec City in 1608 as fur trading posts.
+The territories of New France were Canada, Acadia, and Louisiana; the mid-continent Illinois Country was at first governed from Canada and then attached to Louisiana.
+The inhabitants of the New French colony of Canada called themselves Canadiens and came mostly from northwestern France.
+The early Acadians came mostly but not exclusively from Aquitaine.

-Canadien explorers and fur traders would come to be known as coureurs des bois and voyageurs, while those who settled on farms in Canada would come to be known as habitants.
-Many French Canadians are the descendants of the King's Daughters (Filles du Roi) of this era.
-A few also are the descendants of mixed French and Algonquian marriages (see also Metis people and Acadian people).
-During the mid-18th century, French explorers and Canadiens born in French Canada colonized other parts of North America in what are today the states of Louisiana, Mississippi, Missouri, Illinois, Vincennes, Indiana, Louisville, Kentucky, the Windsor-Detroit region and the Canadian prairies (primarily Southern Manitoba).
+Canadien explorers and fur traders would come to be known as coureurs des bois and voyageurs, while those who settled on farms would come to be known as habitants.
+Many French Canadians are the descendants of the King's Daughters.
+A few also are the descendants of mixed French and Algonquian marriages (see also Metis people).
+During the mid-18th century, French explorers and Canadiens born in French Canada colonized other parts of North America in modern-day Louisiana; Mississippi; Missouri; Illinois; Vincennes, Indiana; Louisville, Kentucky; the Windsor-Detroit region; and the Canadian prairies (primarily southern Manitoba).